prraoo/pytorch-cifar10/README.md

 ## Project Structure
 --------------
+The entire project is structured in the following manner.
 ```
 ├── model               - this folder contains any model of your project.
 │      └── lenet.py
 ├── lib
 │      ├──data_loader.py  - here's the data_generator that is responsible for all data handling.
-│      ├── train.py       - this folder contains trainers of your project.
+│      ├── train.py       - this file contains trainers of your project.
-│      ├── test.py        - this folder contains trainers of your project.
+│      ├── test.py        - this file contains testers of your project.
-│      └── utils.py
+│      └── utils.py       - this file has additional functions of your project
 ├── main.py              - here's the main(s) of your project (you may need more than one main).
-│
 ```